zio/zio/docs/datatypes/stm/treentrantlock.md

-Using `acquireRead`, `acquireWrite`, `releaseRead` and `releaseWrite` should be avoided for simple use cases relying on methods like `readLock` and `writeLock` instead. `readLock` and `writeLock` automatically acquire and release the lock thanks to the `Managed` construct.
+Using `acquireRead`, `acquireWrite`, `releaseRead` and `releaseWrite` should be avoided for simple use cases relying on methods like `readLock` and `writeLock` instead. `readLock` and `writeLock` automatically acquire and release the lock thanks to the `Scope` construct.
 The program described below is a safer version of the program above and ensures we don't hold onto any resources once we are done using the reentrant lock.

 ```scala mdoc:silent